This page contains important information for current students. There are links on this page for:

 - The remainder of the steps in your licensure plan will be verified by the Education Department.
 The department will determine whether or not you met the remainder of the items and contact you regarding admission (generally during J-term).

-- NOTE: Music Education students cannot be fully admitted to the Teacher Education Department until admission to BM Music Education (after your recital).
+- NOTE: Music Education students cannot be fully admitted to the Teacher Education Department until they are admitted to the BM Music Education program (after the entrance recital).
 If your recital occurs during the spring semester, you may be conditionally admitted to the program, allowing you to take classes until the decision is made by the Music Department.

 Student Petitions and Appeals Process